 Install EPSS

-Download EPSS package of stable version from https://ncr.jfrog.io/ui/native/fsg-ess-maven-releases/com/ncr/cxp/cxp-release-package.
+Download the EPSS package of the stable version from https://ncr.jfrog.io/ui/native/fsg-ess-maven-releases/com/ncr/cxp/cxp-release-package.

-Go through the document epss-install.pdf and install it.
+Go through the document epss-install.pdf prior to installation.

-After installation, User should be able to login in to EPSS with default User credentials provided. (admin/Password-100)
+After installation, the User should be able to login in to EPSS with the default User credentials. (admin/Password-100)

-After login to EPSS, user should be able to see Shared Services like User Management, Terminal Management etc.
+After login into EPSS, the user should be able to see Shared Services e.g User Management, Terminal Management etc.

 SQL Server Schema Setup.

-For SQL Server, Run the DB script sqlserver-schema.sql.
-This will create EMPTY_OC DB and a user with the name 'EMPTY_OC' and the same with the password.
+For SQL Server, Run the DB script sqlserver-schema.sql. which will result in the creation of an EMPTY_OC DB and a user named 'EMPTY_OC' with the same password.
+As an alternative, it is possible to replace all instances of 'EMPTY_OC' with a desired keyword to customize your schema, username, and password.

 To change 'EMPTY_OC', replace 'EMPTY_OC' with a user-defined name.

 Run the DB script sqlserver-data.sql.
-Replace 'EMPTY_OC' in case it is changed.
+Replace 'EMPTY_OC' in case it is been changed or modified.

 For Oracle, run three parts of script files (Master_Schema_Creation_Script_build.part1.sql).